 - Artificial flavors

-Oftentimes these ingredients may be associated with animal cruelty, even though they’re essentially plant-based.
+Oftentimes these ingredients may be associated with animal cruelty, even though they’re not necessarily animal-based.

 Why The Sugar In Sour Patch Kids May Not Be Vegan

-Sugar generally comes from two sources: sugarcane or sugarbeets, which are both used in similar amounts in the United States.
+Sugar generally comes from two sources: sugarcane and sugarbeets, which are both used in similar amounts in the United States.

-While also similar in taste and texture, their refining process is very different.
+While also similar in taste and texture, their refining process is different.

-Beet sugar is extracted using a diffuser and mixed with additives to crystallize, and cane sugar is processed, filtered, and bleached with bone char — a non-vegan property.
+Beet sugar is extracted using a diffuser and mixed with additives to crystallize, and cane sugar is processed, filtered, and bleached, sometimes, with bone char — a charcoal-like powder.

 What Is Bone Char?